railwayapp/docs/src/pages/databases/database-view.md

 layout="intrinsic"
 width={732} height={419} quality={80} />

-For Redis, Railway displays the keys contained within a plugin instance by default.
+For Redis, Railway displays the keys contained within a database instance by default.

 ### MongoDB Document View

-With MongoDB plugins, Railway displays a list of document collections.
+With MongoDB, Railway displays a list of document collections.
 Users can add additional collections or add/edit documents within the collection.

 ### Adding MongoDB Databases